A view of the South Downs from the field north of Sandy Lane

 So Henfield started again.
 Another team began the lengthy formal process.
 A 'Call for Sites' went out, public consultation meetings were held, sites were evaluated and expert sustainability assessments commissioned.

-Yet even as this process is moving forward another developer proposes to build a new housing estate on a field which is outside the Built Up Area Boundary and which was rejected for development in the last Neighbourhood Plan.
-The proposal to build on 'Land to the North of Sandy Lane" in the south-west of the village sparked the creation of the Campaign to Protect Rural Henfield.
-The entire village swung behind the campagn and the proposal was refused planning permission in February 2019 but the developer is now taking the case to a public inquiry in August 2019.
+Yet even as this process was moving forward another developer proposed to build a new housing estate on a field outside the Built Up Area Boundary on a site which had been rejected for development in the last Neighbourhood Plan.
+The proposal to build on the 'Land to the North of Sandy Lane" in the south-west of the village sparked the creation of the Campaign to Protect Rural Henfield.
+The entire village swung behind the campagn and the proposal was refused planning permission in February 2019.
+The developer then appealed and a public inquiry was held in August 2019.
 Thankfully, Henfield won the case.

 The actions by this developer have inspired many of us who care about our village to speak out.
 Ad hoc, speculative development risks putting housing in the wrong places and threatens to destroy the rural character and heritage of our village.
 Soon we will have a proposal for a new Neighbourhood Plan but it will take many months more to go through the necessary consultation, revision, independent examination and another local referendum before the Plan can be adopted.